argalex/CuH/README.md

   If the user does not have an account he can click the "Register" link and he will be redirected to the registration page.
-  The registration page contains fields in wich the user can customize his profile by choosing ingredients he does not prefer or ingredients he is not allowed to have in his food because of medical or religious reasons.Based on his profile settings the application will suggest recepies for him or filter out recipies in trending or other sections.
+  The registration page contains fields in wich the user can customize his profile by choosing ingredients he does not prefer or ingredients he is not allowed to have in his food because of medical or religious reasons.Based on his profile settings the application will suggest recipies for him or filter out recipies in trending or other sections.

   # Home page #